UofUEpiBio/epiworldR/README.md

 saver <- make_saver("total_hist", "reproductive")

 # Running and printing
+# Notice the use of nthread = 2 to run the simulations in parallel
 run_multiple(model_sir, ndays = 100, nsims = 50, saver = saver, nthread = 2)
 #> Starting multiple runs (50) using 2 thread(s)
 #> _________________________________________________________________________